Buena Vista (horse)

-Buena Vista (foaled 14 March 2006, ブエナビスタ (Buena Bisuta)) is a Japanese retired Thoroughbred racehorse and broodmare who was the 2010 Japanese Horse of the Year after winning the first two races in the Japanese Fillies Triple Crown.
+Buena Vista (Japanese: ブエナビスタ, Hepburn: Buena Bisuta; foaled 14 March 2006) is a Japanese retired Thoroughbred racehorse and broodmare who was the 2010 Japanese Horse of the Year after winning the first two races in the Japanese Fillies Triple Crown.

 Background

 Buena Vista was foaled on 14 March 2006.
 She was sired by the 1999 Japan Cup winner, Special Week and out of 1995 Hanshin Juvenile Fillies winner, Biwa Heidi.
 Buena Vista was owned by Sunday Racing and bred by Northern Farm.
 She was initially named as "Biwa Heidi 6" before receiving her current racing name Buena Vista, meaning beautiful scenery in Spanish.

 Racing career

 2 years old (2008)

 In her maiden race (1800 m at Kyoto), Buena Vista finished third behind future 2009 Satsuki Sho's winner, Unrivaled.
 Her jockey, Katsumi Ando commented about Buena Vista - "She was hesitant for a while after the start and she wasn't in the groove yet.
 I thought she could catch up to the lead even from there".
 She raced again at the same racecourse in shorter distance (1600 m) where she started from the back, then overtook the others on the outside of the straight to take the lead, and without Ando's help, she won by three lengths, earning her first victory.

 Her final race of the year would be at the Hanshin Juvenile Fillies.
 She started slowly and worked her way back, then moved to the outside in the straight and made a strong comeback.
 With 200 meters remaining, she overtook the pack to take the lead, and with 100 meters remaining, Ando was confident of victory and did not urge her on any further.
 She crossed the finish line two and a half lengths ahead of the rest, winning the GI race.
 This marked a dam-offspring victory as her dam won the race 13 years prior.
 This was the first time a horse had won two consecutive races since its first victory, and it was the first time since the race was restricted to fillies.
 At the end of the year, Buena Vista won the JRA Award for Best Two-Year-Old Filly where 299 out of 300 journalists voted for her.